Roxanne Reid - Africa Addict

 Riebeek Valley Museum, Riebeek Kasteel

-There’s a number of restaurants in Riebeek Kasteel and the Riebeek Valley worth a stop.
-When we first visited Beans About Coffee in Fontein Street, Riebeek Kasteel, the roastery was in a room next door.
-But things have grown since then and the roastery has moved offsite.
-You can still enjoy a good cuppa using freshly ground beans from around the world.
-They do breakfasts, toasties and light lunches like quiches and burgers too.
+Beans About Coffee in Fontein Street, Riebeek Kasteel, does breakfasts, toasties and light lunches like quiches and burgers too.
 Their chicken mayo toastie on seed bread was super filling and I washed it down with an iced coffee with condensed milk – great on a meltingly hot day.
 There are mid-morning pick-me-ups in the form of carrot cake and cheesecake too.

 Au Bouchon Rouge Brasserie & Patisserie next to the Royal Hotel, painted in mauve and white stripes, looked so inviting that we stopped for lunch.
 The chef is French so you’ll find things like garlic snails and pan bagnat on the blackboard menu, as well as prawns and steaks.
-We chose the linefish and it came with potato dauphinoise and ratatouille.
+We chose delicious linefish, which came with potato dauphinoise and ratatouille.
 The best place to sit to watch village life go by is on the stoep with its cane chairs and white tablecloths, reminiscent of a French pavement café.

 The terrace at the Barn in Riebeek Kasteel